 I have often commented on the bravery of bringing LGBTQ+ stories to our screens from those countries where oppression is still rife.
-But when this bravery is coupled with a mission to break down the stereotypes and perceptions that lead to segregation and discrimination by exploring themes of culture, identity and history, film opens a door for change.
-Leven Akin’s And Then We Danced is one of those movies, a call for change, understanding and equality that embraces Georgia’s cultural and artistic landscape.
-Here the barriers of homophobia and oppression find a voice in the lives of two young dancers, as freedom meets pressure and dance meets love.
+But when this bravery is coupled with a mission to break down the stereotypes and perceptions that lead to segregation and discrimination by exploring themes of culture, identity and history, motion pictures can open the door to change.
+Leven Akin’s And Then We Danced is one of those movies as it explores the barriers of cultural homophobia and the freedom of art through the lives of two young dancers.

 When Irakli (Bachi Valishvili), a gifted dancer from another town, joins the troupe, Merab finds himself both fascinated and jealous of Irakli’s ability and prowess.
 Merab’s feelings are a mix of rivalry and desire that slowly draw him into a new world of possibilities and change as auditions approach for the National Ensemble.

-Georgia’s history has been far from smooth in both ancient and modern times, from its place at the heart of the Russian Empire in 1800 to claiming independence following the Russian revolution, only to find itself back under soviet control in 1921.
-In 1991 Georgia would again declare its independence leading to The Georgian Civil War of 1993.
+Georgia’s history has been far from smooth in both ancient and modern times, from its place at the heart of the Russian Empire in 1800 to claiming independence following the Russian Revolution, only to find itself back under soviet control in 1921.
+1991 would see Georgia again declare independence, leading to The Georgian Civil War of 1993.
 Due to this, Georgia has often found its ancient cultural roots wrapped up in the history of those who have invaded or controlled its destiny, with the arts a direct victim.